pbek/QOwnNotes/webpage/src/getting-started/markdown.md

 ## Links

-Links can be created to webpages and to other notes.
-There are multiple ways to create links for each.
+Two of the simpler uses links can be put to is in pointing to webpages and other notes.
+There are multiple ways each of these can be done.

 ### External links

 ```markdown
 [I'm an inline-style link](https://www.google.com)